 This Superman cover is more funny after Spider-Man's breakup with Mary Jane...

-Look at the first panel of the fourth page of this Spider-Man gallery.
+Look at the first panel of this◊ Spider-Man comic.
 Yeah.

 An old Marvel Comics Star Wars comic dated about 1980 (before Empire or Jedi came to theaters) had a letter to the editor complaining about how the writers of the comic were writing Luke and Leia out of character saying and I quote "they're obviously in love with each other but you're writing them like they're brother and sister or something."